$\delta$-Forms on Lubin--Tate Space

 Let $B = (\Spf \mcO_k[\![z_1,\ldots,z_n]\!])^{\mr{an}}$ denote the open unit ball. \begin{lem} The map $ψ:X\to B$ obtained from \eqref{eq:map_psi} is finite and flat of degree $\deg(ψ^*)$.
 More precisely, if $K\subseteq B$ is an affinoid domain, then

 \end{lem} \begin{proof} The property of $ψ$ being finite and flat of degree $\deg(ψ)$ follows once we show \eqref{eq:inv_image_psi}.
-This identity does require neither the flatness, nor the fact that the base ring is $\mcO_k[\![z_1,\ldots,z_n]\!]$.
+This identity requires neither the flatness nor the fact that the base ring is $\mcO_k[\![z_1,\ldots,z_n]\!]$.
 We obtain it by induction from the following statement.

 Let $A_0\to A$ be a finite map of special complete local $\mcO_k$-algebras.
 Assume $A$ is generated by one element over $A_0$, say $A \iso A_0[T]/(h(T))$ with some monic polynomial $h(T)\in A_0[T]$.
 Then the canonical map